samikshamodi/PointsRummy/Points Rummy/README.md

 # POINTS RUMMY

 ## How to Play
--Tap on a card to select it.
+- Tap on a card to select it.
 It will be highlighted yellow.
--To throw a card select a card and then tap on the designated area.
+- To throw a card select a card and then tap on the designated area.
--To swap 2 cards, select 2 cards.
+- To swap 2 cards, select 2 cards.
--Press Right Arrow key to change the music.
+- Press Right Arrow key to change the music.
--The first to make a valid declaration wins and gets 0 points.
+- The first to make a valid declaration wins and gets 0 points.

 ### Rules:
 - Rummy is a card game based on making sets.